Diversity, Equity and Inclusion Definition

 How to Promote Diversity, Equity and Inclusion in Your Community

 Whether it’s at the local or national level, diversity, equity and inclusion are fundamental to a flourishing society where all voices can be heard.
+Understanding the true meaning of diversity, equity, and inclusion is essential for building a society where everyone feels valued and respected.
 United Way NCA’s mission is to create an equitable future for all community members—but to do so, we need your help.
 We invite all National Capital Area residents to join us on the equity journey by giving, advocating and volunteering with us.
 You can also sharpen your DEI skills by taking our Diversity, Equity & Inclusion Vocabulary Quiz.
 When none are ignored, all will thrive.